SS6000 - Comparative and Global Social Policy (2018/19)

 (LO3) apply theories and models of social policy analysis to a range of social policy areas such as migration, education, family, poverty and social exclusion and urban development

-An essay (2500 words) to be submitted in week 16 will assess the students’ understanding of welfare regime modelling in relation to social policies in comparative context.
+An essay (2500 words) to be submitted in week 13 will assess the students’ understanding of welfare regime modelling in relation to social policies in comparative context.
 Students will be asked to compare and contrast the welfare regimes and analyse how far these regime types have or have not showed convergence or path dependency.
 It will have 40% weighting.
-A 3500 words essay in week 30 will assess the students’ ability to apply the key concepts and models of social policy analysis to specific policy areas.
+A 3000 words essay in week 28 will assess the students’ ability to apply the key concepts and models of social policy analysis to specific policy areas.
 It will have 60% weighting.
 The assessment can be passed on aggregate.

 Alcock, P. et al (2016) Student’s Companion to Social Policy, 5th ed, Wiley